rony-devolved-AI/jira-issue/Min_Staked_Guide.md

 ### Step 4: Confirmation
 After submitting the transaction, you'll need to wait for it to be included in a block and finalized.
 Once it's finalized, the new minimum validator bond will be enforced on the network.

+### Step 5: Unbound
+After the confirmation A validator who has staked using previous minimum bonding amount can unbond the extra amount .
+But he needs to wait for bondiing duration to unlock his extra amount of AGC .
+For this you need to go to staking > Accounts > Validators section .
+There you will find 3 dots , click it and you will find unbond option .